IOC say 'no need for any drastic decisions' on Tokyo Olympics

 The IOC will continue to monitor the situation 24/7.
 Already in mid-February, a task force was set up.

-The body added any decision it takes on the staging of the Games "will not be determined by financial interests, because thanks to its risk management policies and insurance it will, in any case, be able to continue its operations and accomplish its mission to organize the Olympic Games".
+The body added any decision it takes on the staging of the Games “will not be determined by financial interests, because thanks to its risk management policies and insurance it will in any case be able to continue its operations and accomplish its mission to organise the Olympic Games”.

 Already, the format of all the test events in March and April in Japan has been “altered to allow for the testing of essential Games elements”.